appcypher/viper/NOTES.md

     **Pointer aliasing**

-    Raw pointer aliasing affects all GC techniques.
-SRT, Tracing GCs, ARC.
-That is why we have references.
+    Raw pointer aliasing affects all dellocation techniques.
+SRT, Tracing GCs, ARC, ownership semantics, etc. That is why we have references.
 They are an abstraction over pointers, something our GCs understand.
 Raw pointer misuse is a problem for any GC technique.

     **Reference into a list**